Project overview

 Accessibility considerations

-I thought carefully about the traversal order of each page to make sure the sequence was logical to follow.
+Traversal order: I carefully considered the traversal order of each page when designing.